-For example, Alisa and Ivan work together and they need to send money to each other often, quickly and with minimal fees.
-So, they set up a channel on the Lightning Network, by creating a mulitisignature wallet, which is a wallet that only they can access with their private keys.
-Next, they both deposit a certain amount of Bitcoin – say, 3 BTC each – into that wallet. houston web agency
+For example, Alisa and Ivan work together and they need to send money to each other often, quickly, and with minimal fees.
+So, they set up a channel on the Lightning Network, by creating a multi-signature wallet, which is a wallet that only they can access with their private keys.
+Next, they both deposit a certain amount of Bitcoin – say, 3 BTC each – into that wallet.
+Houston web agency

 The real distribution of funds happens when the channel gets closed.
 The algorithm uses the last signed balance sheet to determine who gets what.
-If Alisa and Ivan would chose to close the channel right after this single transaction, Alisa will have 4 BTC and Ivan 2 BTC. houston web agency
+If Alisa and Ivan would choose to close the channel right after this single transaction, Alisa will have 4 BTC and Ivan 2 BTC.

 It was published and described in 2015 by Joseph Poon and Thaddeus Dryja.
-Today there are 3 teams: Blockstream, Lightning Labs and ACINQ, who are working on system’s improvement and development. houston web agency
+Today there are 3 teams: Blockstream, Lightning Labs, and ACINQ, who are working on system improvement and development.
+Houston web agency

 - Transaction speed. you won’t have to wait for several confirmations of every transaction.
 It will be almost instantaneous no matter how full the network is.
 If this happens, the crypto market will make enormous steps towards being able to compete with popular systems like Visa, MasterCard, and PayPal.

 - Transaction fees.
 Because the transactions will take place within the network channels and outside of the blockchain, you will pay only the tiniest fees.
 This advantage may allow finally payments in BTC in shops, cafes, bars, and so on.